king-perseus/cj-tools/README.md

 - **cj-browse** - Runs a container with midnight commander that lets you browse through docker volumes for running and stopped containers.
 - **cj-compose** - Extends docker-compose to add missing features.

+Once installed, Container Jockey requires no additional work to configure the containers.
+It will determine unique DNS names for containers using logical defaults.

 ## Dependencies

 - jq